Omega-Mu-Gamma-Studio/The-Tale-of-the-Forgotten-Prisoner/PREMISES.md

 - Making you stronger → You can only speak in rhymes for a week.

 **The Bond:**
 She's lonely.
 She's been alone in the swamp for years.
 You're not just a test subject—you're the first person she's had to talk to in a long time.
+She doesn't say it, but the binding spell wasn't just to keep you close.
+It was to keep you *with* her.

 **The Future:**
 You're trapped.
 You're mutated.
 You're her test subject.
 But when the swamp's true dangers reveal themselves, she'll risk everything to save you—even if her magic makes it worse before it gets better.
+And when the binding spell eventually breaks... will you stay?

 ### The Love Interest: Sidea